Guide To Using FSC Trademarks On Your Packaging

 When placing logos relating to FSC on packaging artwork, you must incorporate the specified exclusion zones.

-This is effectively the height of the FSC text, which must be included around all 4 sides of the logo.
+This is effectively the height of the FSC text and applies to all four sides of the logo.

 Portrait